Some Surprising Oyster Mushroom Facts and Our Fave Recipes

 Pleurotus ostreatus, colloquially known as the oyster mushroom, oyster fungus, pearl oyster mushroom, or hiratake, stands as a prevalent edible fungus, and is a commonly foraged wild and cultivated mushroom.
 The Western culinary and wellness landscapes have witnessed a surge in fascination for mushrooms in recent years, with oyster mushrooms recipes taking centre stage.
 Stay with us to the conclusion of Nectar's March blog post for our top oyster mushroom dishes.
 Meanwhile, let's delve into some intriguing facts about oyster mushrooms, shedding light on Pleurotus' ecological significance, nutritional benefits, how to select them at grocery stores, and the oyster mushroom’s spiritual meaning.

 As you may have already read on our website or heard us at guest arrival orientations, Nectar’s commitment is to care for and deeply know this land, its forests, and waterways.
-This has always formed the core of our overnight stays, transformative retreat experiences, and programs, intending to facilitate a slow-down that seeds consciousness, inspired by the immersion in the natural world.
+This has always formed the core of our overnight stays, yoga and meditation retreats , intending to facilitate a slow-down that seeds consciousness, inspired by the immersion in the natural world.
 If you’re new to our blog, we invite you to explore our recent stories on Mosses and Pines.

 Oyster Mushroom’s Habitat and Physiology